sayjeyhi/snakeAndLadders/README.md

 # Snake and Ladders with canvas

-> 🐍  build for snapp market context
+> 🐍  build for snapp market contest

 This game is built with `react` with `hooks`, `redux` , `canvas` and `react-konva` library with `Gatsby` excellent framework.
 We use `react-motion` to move players and `sass` with `flex-box` for styling.